imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/vuejs.md

 ```

 * `urlEndpoint` is the required parameter.
 You can get the value of URL-endpoint from your ImageKit dashboard - [https://imagekit.io/dashboard/url-endpoints](https://imagekit.io/dashboard/url-endpoints).
 * `publicKey` and `authenticator` parameters are optional and only needed if you want to use the SDK for client-side file upload.
-You can get these parameters from the developer section in your ImageKit dashboard - [https://imagekit.io/dashboard/developer/api-keys](https://imagekit.io/dashboard/developer/api-keys).
+You can get `publicKey` parameters from the developer section in your ImageKit dashboard - [https://imagekit.io/dashboard/developer/api-keys](https://imagekit.io/dashboard/developer/api-keys).
 * `authenticator` expects an asynchronous function that resolves with an object containing the necessary security parameters i.e signature, token, and expire.

 Let's modify src/components/HelloWorld.vue to import and initialize ImageKit as a plugin.
 Replace `your_url_endpoint` etc, with actual values.